 With a proper training and an apprenticeship, you will develop skills in all of these areas.
 You will also learn and adapt all kinds of fascinating techniques that others are using to make their art stand out and to make their customers happy.

 Lining is considered to be the basic skill in tattooing but that doesn’t mean it’s less important.
-Lines are vital and necessary for creating a smooth and professional tattoo.
-The technique of lining gives important definition to the design as well.
-Like the outline in a coloring book, lining doesn’t only have to be done with black ink.
-Using color with your round liner to define a particular area of a design is also allowed.
+Lines are necessary for creating a smooth and professional tattoo.
+The technique of lining gives important definition to the design.
+Like the outline in a coloring book, lining does not always need to be only done with black ink.
+Using color with your round liner to define a particular area of a design is also done.

-However, other methods for creating lighter shade exist too.
-Some artists choose to add more water or other fluid to their black, and other add white to black to make a custom gray.
+Other methods for creating lighter shade exist too.
+Some artists choose to add more water or other fluid to their black while others add white to black to make a custom gray.
 Shades are important but the artist’s understanding of how light falls and how to translate that into a tattoo is even more important.